devonmensching/Solitaire/README.md

 (4) sort -r file.txt; This should print the lines of file.txt to the screen in reverse sorted order.
 (5)	sort -u -r -f output.txt file.txt; This should write the reverse sorted lines of file.txt, only unique lines, and ignore case.

-** Note you will need a test file.